adhes14/quiz-builder/README.md

 # Submit your task
-You have 3 hours for this assignment, the way to submit your work is:
+You have less than 3 hours for this assignment, the way to submit your work is:
- * If you have a github account, you can clone this project and refactor the application in your clone.
-You must push your changes before the time limit.
+ * If you have a github account, you can accept the invite the Jalasoft Trainers will send you.
+By accepting this invite you'll have your GitHub repository ready for you.
+Clone it and ensure to push your changes when your are ready.

- After that, send an email to felipe.canaviri@fundacion-jala.org with the url of your repository.
- * If you are not familiar with git repositories, you can download the project from the next url: https://github.com/jala-dev/quiz-builder/archive/refs/heads/master.zip To submit your changes, you can zip your project folder and send it to felipe.canaviri@fundacion-jala.org before the time limit.
+ * If you are not familiar with Git repositories or you don't have an account, you can download the project from the next url: https://github.com/jala-dev/quiz-builder/archive/refs/heads/master.zip To submit your changes, you can zip your project folder and send it to jose.ecos@fundacion-jala.org and felipe.canaviri@fundacion-jala.org before the time limit.
  **NOTE:** Please make sure only include project files.

 # NOTE